 Withness: Why do we need it?

 We become like those we spend time with.
-Someone else can right a book on this answer but let me give just one sentence.
+Someone else can write a book on this answer but let me give just one sentence.

 We aren’t like him